 Evaluating und analysing Power Grids

-ITS Power Grid Analysis is used to topologically evaluate and analyse power grids based on the Smallworld sector-specific application for electricity.
-The topological and aerial analyses are visualised in colour.
-Furthermore, the results are displayed in lists within Smallworld GIS.
+ITS Power Grid Analysis is used to topologically evaluate and analyse power grids based on the Smallworld sector-specific data model for electricity.
+Topological and aerial analyses are visualised in colour.
+Furthermore, results are displayed in lists within Smallworld GIS.
 These lists can be exported to Microsoft Excel.

 - Analysis of network topology and structure